Sam1211/runc-demo/README.md

 ##  Trying things out

+Set an environment variable to point to specify an image tag and be able to push it to your registry (TODO: enable quay options)

 ### make image

-Will build our runc-demo-init container image (just your usual `docker build` type of thing here).
+Will build our runc-demo container image (just your usual `docker build` type of thing here), by default it's tag is `jgriffith/runc-demo`.

 ### make run

-Will launch the runc-demo-init container we built, the init containers entrypoint will run a simple script to copy all of our files to the host machine including a systemd file; and then will try and kick off the runc container using systemd (I haven't figured out this part yet; getting the container to be able to control systemd on the host).
+Will launch the runc-demo container we built, the init containers entrypoint will run a simple script to copy all of our files to the host machine including a systemd file; and then will try and kick off the runc container using systemd.
+After the init-container runs you should expect to see the runcdemo service running on the host machine:

-## TODO

-K8s'ify this; turn into a simple pod spec and deploy it on `n` worker nodes
+"""

+ubuntu@uplifting-chihuahua:~$ sudo systemctl status runcdemo ● runcdemo.service - runc demo
+     Loaded: loaded (/etc/systemd/system/runcdemo.service; enabled; vendor preset: enabled)
+     Active: active (exited) since Wed 2020-09-23 11:28:54 MDT; 2h 0min ago
+    Process: 25483 ExecStart=/opt/runc-demo/democtl run (code=exited, status=0/SUCCESS)
+   Main PID: 25483 (code=exited, status=0/SUCCESS)

+Sep 23 11:28:54 uplifting-chihuahua systemd[1]: Starting runc demo...
+Sep 23 11:28:54 uplifting-chihuahua systemd[1]: Finished runc demo.

+"""

+In addition you should also notice an OCI container is running on the host as well:

+"""
+ubuntu@uplifting-chihuahua:~$ sudo /opt/runc-demo/oci/demo-runc list
+ID          PID         STATUS      BUNDLE               CREATED                          OWNER demo        26808       running     /opt/runc-demo/oci   2020-09-23T17:53:06.382439007Z   root
+"""